-Instance objects represent the parametrized instantiation of a V\HDL module, and the connection of its ports to FHDL signals.
+Instance objects represent the parametrized instantiation of a VHDL module, and the connection of its ports to FHDL signals.
 They are useful in a number of cases:

-- Reusing legacy or third-party V\HDL code. - Using special FPGA features (DCM, ICAP, ...). - Implementing logic that cannot be expressed with FHDL (asynchronous circuits, ...). - · Breaking down a Migen system into multiple sub-systems, possibly using different clock domains.
+- Reusing legacy or third-party VHDL code. - Using special FPGA features (DCM, ICAP, ...). - Implementing logic that cannot be expressed with FHDL (e.g. latches). - Breaking down a Migen system into multiple sub-systems.